-There may be some that disagree, but until the arrival of this generation 308, I don't think Peugeot had ever built a truly competitive car in the family hatch class.
+There may be some that disagree, but until the arrival of this second generation 308, I don't think Peugeot had ever built a truly competitive car in the family hatch class.
 The 306 drove brilliantly but its interior was about as sophisticated as a Jimmy 'Five Bellies' after dinner speech.
-The less said about the 307 the better while the earlier 308 models started modestly and improved, while never really being anywhere close to the talents of the Volkswagen Golf and the Ford Focus.
+The less said about the 307 the better, while the earlier MK1-era 308 models started modestly and improved, though were never really anywhere close to the talents of the Volkswagen Golf and the Ford Focus.

-Further surprises come when you get behind the wheel.
 Although the electrically-assisted steering and supple suspension at first lull you into thinking the 308 is a bit of a confection from the sweet trolley, drive the car a bit harder and it really ups its game.
 That ability to mirror your mood is a rare quality in mainstream cars which are often a little two dimensional.
 The Golf has it and so does the Focus.
 The Megane?
 Debatable.
-The 308 joins an exclusive club.
+The 308 is part of an exclusive club.

 Design and Build

 Whether you choose the five-door hatch or the alternative SW estate which rides on a lengthier wheelbase, you'll be getting yourself a family hatch-class car that's a little shorter and narrower than the class norm - and a touch lower too.
 But also one that's lighter and more space-efficient than most of its competitors, thanks to a modular EMP2 platform so sophisticated that it required no fewer than 116 patents.
 Having gone to all that effort back in 2014, Peugeot's stylists weren't minded to radically change things very much when it came to this mid-term facelift, so the aesthetic changes made are relatively minor.
 The brand badge has been moved down from the bonnet to a place of prominence in the centre of a now-classier chrome-framed grille you'll find flanked by headlamps with upper edges made up of twinkling LEDs.